bassdman/feature-toggle-api/README.md

 ```

 ### Features
 For the next examples we will imagine, the properties are mapped to the visibility rules.
+(Btw, the [html-plugin](https://github.com/bassdman/feature-toggle-api/blob/master/src/plugins/htmlplugin/readme.md) does this for you ;)
 ```html
 <div id="app">
     <!-- Just imagine, the properties are matched to the visibility rules -->